 - Toss in frozen vegetables and cook for a couple of minutes then add in the cold rice.
 Stir and cook for another minute to toast the rice.

 - Pour in sauce then the eggs and mix until the sauce covers all the ingredients.
 Turn off heat and finish with green onions and sesame seeds, if desired.
 Enjoy!

-- Rice: Cold leftover rice is ideal because it absorbs liquid much easier than freshly cooked rice.
-Long grain rice creates a flakey restaurant-style fried rice.
-Avoid sweet, sushi, or glutinous rice because they become stickier and clump.
+- Rice Tips: Cold leftover rice absorbs liquid better than freshly cooked rice.
+Long grain rice creates flakey restaurant-style fried rice.
+Avoid sweet, sushi, or glutinous rice as they become stickier.